gnames/bhlnames/README.md

   case we find all synonyms of the name-string and the currently accepted name of the species

-- Given a name-string and its original publication, does this publication exists in BHL, and what is the link to it?
+- Given a name-string and a reference to its original publication, does this publication exists in BHL, and what is the link to it?

+- Given a name-string and a reference to a publication about the name-string, find a link to this publication in BHL.

 The `bhlnames` app uses [Catalogue Of Life (CoL)][col] synonymy information to find publications not only about a given name but also about its synonyms.
 In